JimBobSquarePants/UmbMapper/README.md

 > *A POCO should be exactly that.* - Rudyard Kipling

 Models are clean without any knowledge of the Umbraco backoffice.
-They require no additional attribtion to determine mapping logic.
+They require no additional attribution to determine mapping logic.

 Here's an example class, nothing fancy!